 For the remainder of Section \ref{s:prel2}, we will assume

 where each $C_i = x_i^G$ is a noncentral conjugacy class.

 Here we establish some general results concerning the action of $G$ on coset varieties $G/H$, where $H$ is a closed subgroup.
-Our first lemma can be established by arguing as in the proof of \cite[Theorem 5]{BGG}; it provides a useful criterion to ensure that $G(x)$ is not generically contained in a conjugate of $H$ (the relevant condition is sufficient, but not always necessary).
+Our first lemma provides a useful criterion to ensure that $G(x)$ is not generically contained in a conjugate of $H$ (the relevant condition is sufficient, but not always necessary).
 Recall that $X_H$ is defined in \eqref{e:XH}.

 \begin{lem} Let $H$ be a closed subgroup of $G$ and set $Y=G/H$.
 If

 then $X_H$ is contained in a proper closed subvariety of $X$. \end{lem}